Skip to Content

 • 500 millilitres hot water this is approximate depending on how thick you want your juices

-• 1 dessert spoonful sweet paprika
+• 1 dessert spoon sweet paprika

-• 1 dessert spoonful hot chilli flakes
+• 1 dessert spoon hot chilli flakes

 • pinch salt & pepper for seasoning